BattletechModders/cFixes/README.md

 Credits:

-Special thanks to Ark Evensong for providing the fixes to various pilots.

-Special thanks to ShadowStalker88 for providing the fix to CRB-27 head hardpoints.
+Special thanks to Ark Evensong for providing the fixes to various pilots and ShadowStalker88 for providing the fix to CRB-27 head hardpoints.

 The authors do not claim any intellectual or legal property on the content of these files.
 They are intended for free use and re-use.